 Wondering who a membership site is ideal for and what can it do for you as a business owner?

-Was his audience just as happy with the change?
+Was her audience just as happy with the change?

-Just check out what his members have said:
+Just check out what one of her members said:

-“This is what social learning looks like” is high praise indeed, and the perfect demonstration of the power of membership sites for both the customer and creator.
+“This is by far the best business investment that I have made” is high praise indeed, and the perfect demonstration of the power of membership sites for both the customer and creator.